You may have heard of decision-making leave in the past but haven’t been sure how to implement it or what benefits it offers to your organization.

 What are the Benefits of Decision-Making Leave?

 Decision-making leave provides the employee with one final chance to improve a performance or behavior issue prior to termination.
 Replacing employees is expensive, often costing 16-20 percent of the employee’s annual salary for an average position.
-If you can save an employee, change his or her perspective by decision-making lave, you just may be able to retain the employee long-term and avoid the high cost of turnover.
+If you can save an employee, change his or her perspective, you just may be able to retain the employee long-term and avoid the high cost of turnover.

 Decision-making leave also ensures that the employee and the supervisor are on the same page about performance issues and expectations for improvement.
 There should be no surprises to the employee if they are terminated for not meeting performance standards because it is laid out clearly in the process and the employee agreed to meet the standards as a condition of his or her employment.
 This protects the company against unnecessary liability when it comes to unemployment and other claims the employee may file upon separation.